The Consumer Finance Law Review: Australia

 ASIC may also impose conditions on a person's ACL or AFSL, or make orders banning a person from engaging in credit activities or providing financial services.

-All ACL holders and AFSL holders who are authorised to provide financial services to retail clients must be a member of the Australian Financial Complaints Authority (AFCA) scheme.57 The AFCA scheme is a non-judicial external dispute resolution scheme established under legislation to replace the pre-existing private schemes – the Financial Ombudsman Service, and the Credit and Investments Ombudsman and Superannuation Complaints Tribunal.
-External dispute resolution offers a less formal and more consumer-friendly means of resolving disputes with financial services providers, as it is not constrained by the rules of evidence and may look to legal principles, applicable industry codes or guidance, good industry practice, previous decisions and fairness in all the circumstances when deciding disputes.58
+All ACL holders and AFSL holders who are authorised to provide financial services to retail clients must be members of the Australian Financial Complaints Authority (AFCA) scheme.59 The AFCA scheme is a non-judicial external dispute resolution scheme established under legislation to replace the pre-existing private schemes – the Financial Ombudsman Service, and the Credit and Investments Ombudsman and Superannuation Complaints Tribunal.
+External dispute resolution offers a less formal and more consumer-friendly means of resolving disputes with financial services providers, as it is not constrained by the rules of evidence and may look to legal principles, applicable industry codes or guidance, good industry practice, previous decisions and fairness in all the circumstances when deciding disputes.60

 Providers of electronic payment facilities may voluntarily subscribe to the ePayments Code administered by ASIC.
 The ePayments Code provides additional protections to consumer users of electronic payment facilities, beyond those provided for by the law (e.g., rights to require the payment facility provider to recover mistaken payments on the consumer's behalf).
 Being voluntary, the ePayments Code does not have legal force, though its terms are usually incorporated into subscribers' agreements with customers and so have contractual force.